reflectoring/reflectoring.github.io/_posts/2021-09-15-spring-scheduler.md

 ```
 Here we have added the `@enableScheduling` annotation to our application class `JobschedulingApplication` to enable scheduling.

-As a best practice we should move this annotation to a dedicated class under a package for maintaining configuration as shown below:
+As a best practice we should move this annotation to a dedicated class under a package that contains the code for our scheduled jobs:

 ```java
 import org.springframework.scheduling.annotation.EnableScheduling;